At the bottom of this page you will:

 First, let me tell you something about signifiers.
 What can you see?

 Yes, there are advertisements, traffic lights in the background, busses and trams and signs at the bus and tram stops, different clothing styles and much more.
-They are all more or less deliberately placed signifiers which were placed there for you and me to discover complexity and make it understandable.
-But have a look as well at the ones which are accidentally there.
+These are all more or less deliberately placed signifiers which were placed there for you and me to discover complexity and make it understandable.
+But have a look as well at the ones that are accidentally there.
 For example, what does the large crowd of people waiting tell you?
 Your brain might use it as a clue that a tram is going to arrive soon.
 It does the same with flags to identify wind speed and wind direction or with footsteps in snow to identify a good way to walk.

 Even more interesting, do you see the two white lines on the pavement?
 They are not accidentally there like the crowd of people.
 They are deliberately placed signifiers indicating a bicycle way.
 Nevertheless, two baby buggies and a whole group of primary school students are blocking it.
 What a beautiful situation of ignoring complexity!
 Sometimes, we do it because the signifiers are not clear enough (like the bleached out white lines).
 Sometimes, we just do it.
 And, sometimes, we even have to - or would you crash your bicycle into the group of primary school students?
 Poor little hearts.